Wildcard Domain Redirect using AWS CloudFront Functions

 May 12, 2021 - 5 min read

-In this post I’ll guide you through the process of using AWS CloudFront Functions to not only redirect your apex domain but to also preserve both subdomain and path.
+In this post, I’ll guide you through the process of using AWS CloudFront Functions to not only redirect your apex domain but also preserve both the subdomain and path.
 Here are two examples:

 Redirect just the apex domain: 😃